Troy school district paid literacy consultants $173,000

 The Troy School District spent $173,000 on literacy consulting for the 2023-24 school year while failing to apply for a literacy grant the state of Michigan offered to districts, according to information obtained through a public records request.

 Michigan Capitol Confidential previously reported that Troy schools hired the for-profit consulting group Mossflower Reading and Writing Project, beginning in 2014.
-The consultancy uses the balanced literacy or “whole language” curriculum for literacy training, which was developed by Lucy Calkins and based at Columbia University in New York.
+The consultancy uses balanced literacy, which uses aspects of “whole language” curriculum for literacy training developed by Lucy Calkins and based at Columbia University in New York.
 Both Calkins and her curriculum had come under intense media and academic scrutiny by the time the district hired Mossflower.
 Columbia University shut down the program for inadequate performance.

 “It's unclear to me why the Troy School District continues to rely on Calkins’ methods, especially when the Michigan Department of Education supports structured literacy,” Maleszyk told CapCon in an email.
 “It’s also unclear why the Troy School District is not leveraging potential grants and taking advantage of these opportunities, especially given the potential budget deficit in the 2025-26 school year.”